 Patients received KEYTRUDA 10 mg/kg every 2 weeks (n=53) or 200 mg every 3 weeks (n=121) until unacceptable toxicity or disease progression that was symptomatic, was rapidly progressive, required urgent intervention, occurred with a decline in performance status, or was confirmed at least 4 weeks later with repeat imaging.
 Patients without disease progression were treated for up to 24 months.
 Treatment with pembrolizumab could be reinitiated for subsequent disease progression and administered for up to 1 additional year.
 Assessment of tumor status was performed every 8 weeks.
-The major efficacy outcome measures were ORR according to RECIST v1.1, as assessed by blinded independent central review, and duration of response.
+The major efficacy outcome measures were ORR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, as assessed by BICR, and DoR.

-The study population characteristics were median age 60 years (32% age 65 or older); 82% male; 75% White, 16% Asian, and 6% Black; 87% had M1 disease; 33% had HPV positive tumors; 63% had prior cetuximab; 29% had an ECOG PS of 0 and 71% had an ECOG PS of 1; and the median number of prior lines of therapy administered for the treatment of HNSCC was 2.
+The study population characteristics were median age of 60 years, 32% age 65 or older; 82% male; 75% White, 16% Asian, and 6% Black; 87% had M1 disease; 33% had HPV positive tumors; 63% had prior cetuximab; 29% had an ECOG PS of 0 and 71% had an ECOG PS of 1; and the median number of prior lines of therapy administered for the treatment of HNSCC was 2.

 The ORR was 16% (95% CI: 11, 22) with a complete response rate of 5%.
 The median follow-up time was 8.9 months.
-Among the 28 responding patients, the median duration of response had not been reached (range: 2.4+ to 27.7+ months), with 23 patients having responses of 6 months or longer.
-The ORR and duration of response were similar irrespective of dosage regimen (10 mg/kg every 2 weeks or 200 mg every 3 weeks) or HPV status.
+Among the 28 responding patients, the median DoR had not been reached (range: 2.4+ to 27.7+ months), with 23 patients having responses of 6 months or longer.
+The ORR and DoR were similar irrespective of dosage regimen (10 mg/kg every 2 weeks or 200 mg every 3 weeks) or HPV status.

-14.4 Classical Hodgkin Lymphoma
+14.5 Classical Hodgkin Lymphoma

 The efficacy of KEYTRUDA was investigated in KEYNOTE-087 (NCT02453594), a multicenter, non-randomized, open-label trial in 210 patients with relapsed or refractory cHL.
-Patients with active, non-infectious pneumonitis, an allogeneic HSCT within the past 5 years (or > 5 years but with symptoms of

-GVHD), active autoimmune disease, a medical condition that required immunosuppression, or an active infection requiring systemic therapy were ineligible for the trial.
+Patients with active, non-infectious pneumonitis, an allogeneic HSCT within the past 5 years (or > 5 years but with symptoms of GVHD), active autoimmune disease, a medical condition that required immunosuppression, or an active infection requiring systemic therapy were ineligible for the trial.
 Patients received KEYTRUDA 200 mg intravenously every 3 weeks until unacceptable toxicity or documented disease progression, or for up to 24 months in patients who did not progress.
 Disease assessment was performed every 12 weeks.
-The major efficacy outcome measures (ORR, CRR, and duration of response) were assessed by blinded independent central review according to the 2007 revised International Working Group (IWG) criteria.
+The major efficacy outcome measures (ORR, Complete Response Rate, and DoR) were assessed by BICR according to the 2007 revised International Working Group (IWG) criteria.

-The study population characteristics were: median age of 35 years (range: 18 to 76), 9% age 65 or older; 54% male; 88% White; 49% had an ECOG performance status (PS) of 0 and 51% had an ECOG PS of 1.
+The study population characteristics were: median age of 35 years (range: 18 to 76), 9% age 65 or older; 54% male; 88% White; and 49% ECOG PS of 0 and 51% ECOG PS of 1.
 The median number of prior lines of therapy administered for the treatment of cHL was 4 (range: 1 to 12).
 Fifty-eight percent were refractory to the last prior therapy, including 35% with primary refractory disease and 14% whose disease was chemo-refractory to all prior regimens.
 Sixty-one percent of patients had undergone prior auto-HSCT, 83% had received prior brentuximab vedotin and 36% of patients had prior radiation therapy.

-Efficacy results for KEYNOTE-087 are summarized in Table 34.
+Efficacy results for KEYNOTE-087 are summarized in Table 41.

 Endpoint KEYTRUDA 200 mg every 3 weeks n=210

 Objective Response Rate

 ORR (95% CI) 69% (62, 75)

-Complete response 22%
+Complete response rate 22%

-Partial response 47%
+Partial response rate 47%

-Response Duration
+Duration of Response

 Median in months (range) 11.1 (0.0+, 11.1) [†]

-Median follow-up time of 9.4 months
+^{} Median follow-up time of 9.4 months

-14.5 Primary Mediastinal Large B-Cell Lymphoma
+14.6 Primary Mediastinal Large B-Cell Lymphoma